Gold Diggers: The Secret of Bear Mountain: Plot

-As a rainstorm approaches, the girls attempt to leave the cave, but a rock collapse occurs that damages the boat and pins Beth to the cave floor.
-Jody swims out of the cave and down the river, making it safely past a grizzly bear and to a road where she crosses paths with a State trooper.
+As a rainstorm approaches, Beth and Jody attempt to leave the cave, but a rock collapse damages the boat and pins Beth to the floor.
+Jody swims out of the cave and down the river, making it safely past a grizzly bear and to a road where she crosses paths with a state trooper.
 Beth is rescued just in time, as the water level has slowly risen inside the cave.
 At the hospital, Jody is confronted by Ray, who is still alive to the surprise of Jody and Beth.

 Kate forbids Beth to spend time with Jody, but she appears at a Fourth of July picnic and divulges her plan to return to the mountain to get the gold.
-Kate eventually decides to let Beth see Jody, and they drive to Jody's house the next day.
-Inside, they find the house trashed and Lynette, beaten and incoherent, and no sign of Ray or Jody.
+Kate eventually decides to let Beth see her, and they drive to her house the next day.
+Inside, they find it trashed and Lynette, beaten and incoherent, and no sign of Ray or Jody.
 Lynette is taken to the hospital and Beth insists to Matt that they go to the mountain, believing that Ray took Jody there.
-Beth assists Matt to the caves, but the two are separated inside.
+Beth assists Matt to the caves, but they are separated inside.
 Beth finds Jody, who tells her that a drunken Ray beat her and forced her to take him to find the gold.

 Beth goes back to find Matt, and Jody is grabbed from behind by whom she believes is Ray—when she turns around, she finds it is an elderly woman, who then recedes into the shadows.
-Ray appears and attempts to grab Jody, but is hit over the head with a shovel by the elderly woman.
-Beth returns to find Jody and Ray, unconscious, but the old woman—ostensibly Molly Morgan—has disappeared.
+Ray appears and attempts to grab Jody but is hit over the head with a shovel by the woman.
+Beth returns to find Jody and Ray, unconscious, but the woman, ostensibly Molly Morgan, has disappeared.
 Matt finally finds Beth and Jody and Ray is arrested.
 Lynette recovers in the hospital and Jody accepts her apologies.

-In late August, Matt arrives at Beth's house, and brings her, Kate, Jody, and Lynette to the courthouse, where an attorney is representing an anonymous client who has bestowed a gift to the girls.
-They are given two bags, each containing gold, and are cheered and applauded by the town citizens, including Tracy and Samantha.
+In late August, Matt arrives at Beth's house, and brings her, Kate, Jody, and Lynette to the courthouse, where an attorney is representing an anonymous client who has bestowed a gift to Beth and Jody.
+They are given two bags, each containing gold, and cheered and applauded by the town citizens, including Tracy and Samantha.